MicrosoftDocs/memdocs/sccm/desktop-analytics/health-status-monitoring.md

 ![Screenshot of the Monitor Health page of Desktop Analytics](media/monitor-health.png)

 > [!NOTE]
 > Desktop Analytics only collects health data from devices that provide usage data it can use as a denominator.
-This means it doesn't include devices running Windows 7 and Windows 10 that aren't set to share diagnostic data at the Enhanced level.
-If more than 10% of devices running Windows 10 are set to share diagnostic data at levels other than Enhanced, the **Monitor health** page displays a warning in the banner area.
+This means it doesn't include devices running Windows 7 and Windows 10 that aren't set to share diagnostic data at the Enhanced (Limited) level.
+If more than 10% of devices running Windows 10 are set to share diagnostic data at levels other than Enhanced (Limited), the **Monitor health** page displays a warning in the banner area.

 To view more information about a specific app, add-in, or macro advisory, select it in the list.